-See Recommendations M.82 and M.723 [1] concerning public automatic telephone circuits, leased circuits and special circuits, respectively.
+See Recommendations M.723 and M.1012 [1] concerning public automatic telephone circuits, leased circuits and special circuits, respectively.
 See Recommendations N.5 [3] and N.55 [4] in connection with sound-programme and television circuits.

-4 Responsibilities of control stations for groups, supergroups, etc.
+4 Responsibilities of control stations for groups, supergroups, digital paths, etc.

-4.1 Group, supergroup, etc., or regulated line section or line link control stations are responsible for the incoming direction of transmission only.
+4.1 Group, supergroup, digital block, digital path, regulated line section, line link, etc. control stations are responsible for the incoming direction of transmission only.

-4.2 Each control station is responsible for ensuring that the group, supergroup, etc., link, or line with which it is concerned is set up and maintained to the required standards.
+4.2 Each control station is responsible for ensuring that the group, supergroup, digital block, digital path, link, line, etc. with which it is concerned is set up and maintained to the required standards.
 In particular, it is responsible for:

-- a) controlling lining-up measurements to within the recommended limits and keeping records of reference measurements (initial measurements); - b) ensuring that routine maintenance measurements are carried out on the due dates, using the specified methods and in such a way that interruptions to service are limited to the shortest possible duration; - c) ensuring that the stations concerned take action when a fault occurs, and controlling the various tests or investigations necessary in clearing the fault.
-It must be possible to report faults discovered at any time of the day or night; - d) informing the circuit control station of any condition which might affect the operation of the circuits under its control; - e) seeking the authority of the circuit control station for any action which will take a circuit, or circuits, out of service; - f) knowing what are the possibilities of rerouting any faulty groups, supergroups, etc.; - g) recording, on forms provided for the purpose, all incidents which arise, giving the time of occurrence of the incident, the exact location if known, the action taken if any, and the time of restoration to service.
+- a) controlling lining-up measurements to within the recommended limits and keeping records of reference measurements (initial measurements) for analogue transmission systems; - b) ensuring that the performance of digital transmission systems is kept within recommended limits and keeping records of initial measurements; - c) ensuring that routine maintenance measurements are carried out on the due dates, using the specified methods and in such a way that interruptions to service are limited to the shortest possible duration; - d) ensuring that the stations concerned take action when a fault occurs, and controlling the various tests or investigations necessary in clearing the fault.
+It must be possible to report faults discovered at any time of the day or night; - e) informing the circuit control station of any condition which might affect the operation of the circuits under its control; - f) seeking the authority of the circuit control station for any action which will take a circuit, or circuits, out of service; - g) knowing what are the possibilities of rerouting any faulty groups, supergroups, etc.; - h) recording, on forms provided for the purpose, all incidents which arise, giving the time of occurrence of the incident, the exact location if known, the action taken if any, and the time of restoration to service.

-4.3 Thus, for technical purposes (maintenance, lining-up) the control function for groups, supergroups, mastergroups, supermastergroups and regulated line sections are divided between the two directions of transmission, the station at the incoming end being the control station in each case.
+4.3 Thus, for technical purposes (maintenance, lining-up) the control function for digital paths, groups, supergroups, mastergroups, supermastergroups and regulated line sections are divided between the two directions of transmission, the station at the incoming end being the control station in each case.
 However, it is considered desirable to have a single routing form for each, giving information about both directions of transmission, and in order that this and similar documentation may be prepared and distributed on a methodical basis, these documentary functions shall be added to the responsibilities of one of the control stations, this control station for documentary purposes being chosen by agreement between the Administrations concerned.

-- [1] CCITT Recommendation Circuit control station, Vol. IV, Fascicle IV.1, Rec.
-M.723. - [2] CCITT Recommendation Definitions for application to international sound-programme transmissions, Vol. IV, Fascicle IV.3, Rec.
-N.1. - [3] CCITT Recommendation Control and subcontrol stations for sound-programme circuits, connections, etc., Vol. IV, Fascicle IV.3, Rec.
-N.5. - [4] CCITT Recommendation Organization, responsibilities and functions of control and sub-control ITCs and control and sub-control stations for international television connections, links, circuits and circuit sections, Vol. IV, Fascicle IV.3, Rec.
+- [1] CCITT Recommendation Circuit control station for leased and special circuits, Vol. IV, Rec.
+M.723. - [2] CCITT Recommendation Definitions for application to international sound-programme transmissions, Vol. IV, Rec.
+N.1. - [3] CCITT Recommendation Control and subcontrol stations for sound-programme circuits, connections, etc., Vol. IV, Rec.
+N.5. - [4] CCITT Recommendation Organization, responsibilities and functions of control and sub-control ITCs and control and sub-control stations for international television connections, links, circuits and circuit sections, Vol. IV, Rec.
 N.55.